 Solomon Farm is no longer associated with Mark Joy (also known as Markus Joy)

-or Natalie Joy of Joy Equestrian, Inc., Joy Training Stables, Frontier Enterprises, Inc., Performance Horses International Inc., and their associated aliases, including Mark and Natalie Joy, Markus and Natalie Woletz, Mark Woletz and Mark Woltz.
+or Natalie Joy of Joy Equestrian, Inc., Joy Training Stables, Frontier Enterprises, Inc., Performance Horses International Inc., and their associated aliases, including Mark and Natalie Joy, Markus and Natalie Woletz, Mark Woletz, Mark Woltz and Mark Eizenberger.